costajob/git_commands/README.md

 ## Workflow
 This script facilitates adopting a subset of the branch-featuring workflow characterised by:
 * each feature will have its own branch
-* feature branches derive directly form master
-* integration of master to feature branch happens via rebasing to maintain a straight commits line
+* integration of feature branch with defaukt one happens via rebasing to maintain a straight commits line
-* force pushing of feature branches to origin is not an issue
+* is not an issue to `force-with-lease` push feature pranch to origin
 * release branches are created aggregating multiple branches

 ## Scope